Glory! Hammer! Since 1992!

 - The End of the World as We Know It: At the end of "Apocalypse 1992," the Hootsman detonates his neutron star heart to stop the summoning of Kor-Virliath the Elder God of the 18th Hell Dimension, destroying the whole planet Earth and wiping out all human life in the process, thus averting the galaxy being destroyed.

-- Foreshadowing: The bonus track at the end of Tales From the Kingdom of Fife, Wizards!, foreshadows features of the second album.
+- Foreshadowing: The bonus track at the end of Tales From the Kingdom of Fife, Wizards!, foreshadows features the science fiction setting of Space 1992.

 In to the future they see

 The crystal ball reveals all history

 They see the coming battle